ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 <Tutorial: "This is a tutorial about Cats">
 ```

-For a pure Swift class (that does not inherit from NSObject) or struct, you can achieve this via protocols such [CustomStringConvertible](https://developer.apple.com/documentation/swift/customstringconvertible) and [CustomDebugStringConvertible](https://developer.apple.com/documentation/swift/customdebugstringconvertible) to name a few.
+For a pure Swift class (one that does not inherit from NSObject) or struct, you can achieve this via protocols such [CustomStringConvertible](https://developer.apple.com/documentation/swift/customstringconvertible) and [CustomDebugStringConvertible](https://developer.apple.com/documentation/swift/customdebugstringconvertible).

 These protocols could be used as follows: